GSMcNamara/Wordpress-Counterespionage-Firewall/README.md

-# Wordpress Counterespionage Firewall
-Floodspark Counterespionage Firewall (CEF) plugin for WordPress
+# Floodspark Counterespionage Firewall (CEF) plugin for WordPress

-The CEF WP plugin is free and open source.
+The CEF-WP plugin is free and open source.
 So far it can detect and block:

 - Tor browser, with minor delay
 - Chrome Incognito, with minor delay, over HTTPS